clinical-meteor/cookbook/general-advice.md

-Here are some tips and suggestions on managing load ordering and dependencies:
+Here are some general tips and advice on writing Meteor applications.

 - First and foremost, make sure to use an IDE that supports refactoring javascript, such as WebStorm.
 Think more organically, and try to grow your application, rather than engineer it.
 Discover the correct syntax through refactoring, rather than assume a 'best practices' approach or try to force Meteor to work like an object-oriented framework.
 Meteor is a different breed of framework, and simply works differently than object-oriented LAMP stacks.
 There's this whole concept of scoping, and you'll find yourself constantly moving things around to fit into different scopes.
 That moving of things around makes refactoring tools invaluable.